GitHub App

 Q: The GitHub App is not creating pull requests

-• Ensure the app has permissions to your repository
+• Ensure the app has write permissions to your repository

 • Check that your simplelocalize.yml file is valid YAML